citp/privacy-policy-historical/d/dl/dla/dlapiper.com.md

-> *The following text is extracted and transformed from the dlapiper.com privacy policy that was archived on 2013-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131220025420id_/http%3A//www.dlapiper.com/global/termsconditions/onlineprivacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dlapiper.com privacy policy that was archived on 2014-02-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140221001333id_/http%3A//www.dlapiper.com/global/termsconditions/onlineprivacypolicy) for the most accurate reproduction.*

-# DLA Piper, Global Law Firm | Online Privacy Policy
+# DLA Piper, Global Law Firm | Online privacy policy

 Your privacy is important to us.
 This notice explains our online information practices and the choices you can make about the way your information is used at our Web site ([www.dlapiper.com]()).

-**The Information We Collect
+**The information we collect
 ** We do not collect personally identifiable information about you - such as your name, address, telephone number, fax number, e-mail address, etc. - unless you choose to fill out a 'Contact Us' form, found on many of the pages of the site or to email us directly.

 We do automatically collect certain non-personally identifiable information when you visit our site - such as the type of browser you are using, the type of operating system you are using, and the domain name of your Internet service provider (eg, America Online, Earthlink).

-**How We Normally Use Information About You
+**How we normally use information about you
 ** We use non-personally identifiable information to analyze site usage (such as aggregated information on the pages visited by our users), which allows us to improve the design and content of our site.